victorgse/SuperSimpleStocks/README.md

 mvn clean install

-After, that you would be able to run the jar with this command:
+After that you would be able to run the jar with this command:

 java -jar super-simple-stocks-1.0-SNAPSHOT.jar